jeremiemeunier/jeremiemeunier/readme.md

 # Hey 👋

-Passionate about development since I was 14, full-stack developer and UI/UX integrator.
+Passionate about development since I was 14, I learned on my own to begin with and turned to more professional training.
 I am constantly looking for new challenges and opportunities to develop my skills and broaden my horizons.

 ## I code, design and deploy with...